bl4ckcontact/aws-snapshot-tool/README.md

 ```

 ## Logging
-A log file `aws-snapshot.log` will be generated if not already present, and will append events/errors to the same.
+A log file `aws-snapshots.log` will be generated if not already present, and will append events/errors to the same.